SolidGuides.com may get a commission when you buy through links on our website. Read More.

 This watch is feature-packed with a shock-resistant mineral glass crystal.
 It comes with a digital compass, stopwatch, a thermometer, and we are just scratching the surface.
 There’s nearly every feature you want in a high-end tactical watch in the G-Shock GG-1000-1A5CR.

 For a little more, you can get your hands on the Garmin Tactix Bravo.
 Apart from having GPS, barometer, altimeter, and a 3-axis compass, this watch can also connect over Wi-Fi to help sync data and update its software.

 The G-Shock Men’s GG-1000-1A5CR tactical watch comes with an analog-digital display.
-With a Neobrite mineral glass crystal, the watch is shock and scratch resistant.
-No worries about a scratched crystal in an environment with rock or ice.
+With a Neobrite mineral glass crystal, the watch is shock and scratch-resistant.
+You don’t have to worry about rocks or ice scratching this watch.
 This way, you can depend on it for years as it allows you to check the time without an ounce of blurring.

 G-Shock comes with twin sensors aided by 360-degree hashes.
 They help to make fast and straightforward compass interpretations leaving no room for confusions on the field.
 Since it is a digital compass, you will never get lost as it can suit anyone including those with a poor sense of direction.